Choker

 A choker is a close-fitting necklace worn around the neck, typically 14 inch to 16 inch in length.
 Chokers can be made of a variety of materials, including velvet, plastic, beads, latex, leather, metal, such as silver, gold, or platinum, etc. They can be adorned in a variety of ways, including with sequins, studs, or a pendant.

 History

-Golden choker necklaces were crafted by Sumerian artisans around 2500 BC and according to curators from the Jewelry Museum of Fine Arts, chokers have been around for thousands of years, first gracing the world's earliest civilizations: Ancient Egypt, in addition to the Sumerians in Mesopotamia.
+Golden choker necklaces were crafted by Sumerian artisans around 2500 BC and according to curators from the Jewelry Museum of Fine Arts, chokers have been around for thousands of years, appearing in Ancient Egypt, in addition to the Sumerians in Mesopotamia.
 Often made with gold or lapis, the necklaces were thought to be protective and imbued with special powers.

-Chokers were also later worn in the First Century A.D.
+Chokers were also later worn in the 1st century A.D.
 They are mentioned in the Talmud, book Shabbat, chapter 6 as a common women's accessory.

-18th Century

 19th Century

-Neck accessories 'extremely similar to chokers'/or 'chokers' could be seen commonly throughout the century.
+Neck accessories similar to chokers could be seen commonly throughout the century.

 Ballerinas and the upper class in the late 19th century commonly wore certain types of chokers.
 However, at that same time, in the late 19th century, a plain, thin, red or black ribbon choker had ties to prostitution, as seen in Manet's Olympia (1861).